openlegend/core-rules/core/src/04-feats/01-chapter-four.md

 - **Effect:** Your training allows you to sleep in armor without gaining one level of the _fatigued_ bane.
 In addition, while wearing armor, you gain the following benefits:

  - **Tier 1** - The Fortitude prerequisite for wearing armor is reduced by 1.
 When wearing armor, you get a +1 armor bonus to your Guard defense.
  - **Tier 2** - The Fortitude prerequisite for wearing armor is reduced by 2.
 When wearing armor, you get a +2 armor bonus to your Guard defense.
-Any movement penalty is reduced by 5 feet.
+Any movement penalty is reduced by 5'.

 ### Attack Redirection